Constraints on anomalous quartic gauge couplings via $Z\gamma jj$ production at the LHC: Features of the signal

 The diagrams of the SM backgrounds are shown in Fig.~\ref{Fig:bgdiagram}.
 Except for that, there are also other backgrounds due to mistags, such as $pp\to jjj\ell^+\ell^-$ with a jet mistagged as a photon, $pp\to t\bar{t}\gamma \to jj\ell^+\ell^- \gamma \nu\bar{\nu}$ with $b$-jet mistagged, and $pp\to jj ZW^{\pm}\to jj \ell^+\ell^-\ell^{\pm}\nu$ with a lepton mistagged as a photon.
 It has been found that the $pp\to jjj\ell^+\ell^-$ background is dominant~\cite{zaexp1,zaexp2}, therefore we only consider this process.

 We study the features of the signals and backgrounds using the \verb"MadGraph5_aMC@NLO" toolkit~\cite{madgraph,*feynrules}, we use the basic cuts same as those from the default settings except for $\Delta R_{\ell\ell}$ which is defined as $\sqrt{\Delta \eta_{\ell\ell} ^2+\Delta \phi_{\ell\ell}^2}$ where $\Delta \eta_{\ell\ell}$ and $\Delta \phi_{\ell\ell}$ are the differences between pseudo-rapidities and azimuth angles of leptons, respectively.
 As will be explained later, we use $\Delta R_{\ell\ell}>0.2$.
 The parton distribution function is \verb"NNPDF2.3"~\cite{NNPDF}.
 The events are showered by \verb"PYTHIA8" \cite{pythia}.
 A fast detector simulation are performed by \verb"Delphes" \cite{delphes} with the CMS detector card.
 The events of the signals are generated with the largest coefficients listed in Table~\ref{tab.1}, and with one operator at a time.
+The analyses of the signal and the background are completed by \verb"MLAnalysis"~\cite{Guo:2023nfu}.

 First we require the particle numbers in the final state to be $N_j\geq 2$, $N_{\ell^+}\geq 1$, $N_{\ell^-}\geq 1$ and $N_{\gamma}\geq 1$.
 Apart from that, we require the hardest two leptons to be a lepton and an anti-lepton with same flavor.
 The requirement of particle numbers is denoted as $N_{j,\gamma,\ell}$ cut.
 In the following of this section, the results are presented after $N_{j,\gamma,\ell}$ cut and unitarity bounds.